Who are the five candidates vying for Ireland’s presidency?

 Ms Ni Riada entered the political arena in 2011 by joining Sinn Fein.

-The 52-year-old is the youngest of the five confirmed candidates and one of two women in the race.
+The 51-year-old is the youngest of the five confirmed candidates and one of two women in the race.

+She has faced considerable adversity in her personal life, losing both parents at an early age.
+Her first husband also died when she was in her 20s.

-In the European Parliament, she has been a vocal advocate for the Irish fishing industry, and critical of the Common Fisheries Policy – arguing the Irish have not received their fair share of the fishing quota.
+In the European Parliament, Ms Ni Riada has been a vocal advocate for the Irish fishing industry, and critical of the Common Fisheries Policy – arguing the Irish have not received their fair share of the fishing quota.

-Before her political career, Ms Ni Riada served on the board tasked with setting up Ireland’s Irish language television channel, TG4.
+Before her political career, she served on the board tasked with setting up Ireland’s Irish language television channel, TG4.
+She also worked as a producer for state broadcaster RTE.

 She ran her own production company for several years, and has been an advocate of the Irish language.